manticoresoftware/manticoresearch/manual/Deleting_documents.md

 <!-- example delete 1 -->
 Deleting works for SQL and HTTP interfaces.

-SQL response for successfull operation will show the number of rows deleted.
+SQL response for successful operation will show the number of rows deleted.

 json/delete is an HTTP endpoint for for deleting.
-The server will respond with a JSON object stating if the operation was successfull or not and the number of rows deleted.
+The server will respond with a JSON object stating if the operation was successful or not and the number of rows deleted.

 <!-- intro -->